ictsc/ictsc-score-server/README.md

 - You can see access api in http://127.0.0.1:8900/api

 After that, `docker-compose run --rm api sh`, and you can develop using shell. (firsttime, you'll be need to run `bundle install` in the shell)

-Also, helper rake task `:console` is provided.
+If you want to debug like a rails console, use instead `racksh` command.
-In the shell, `docker-compose run --rm api rake console`, and you can access ActiveRecord's models.
+In the shell, `docker-compose run --rm api racksh`, and you can access ActiveRecord's models.

 #### Coding style